bartosjiri/autokey-macos/README.md

 4. Enable AutoKey at login: `AutoKey -> Edit -> Preferences -> Automatically start Autokey at login`.

->
 ### Using modified command keys layout
 1. Install AutoKey using your package manager or following [AutoKey installation](https://github.com/autokey/autokey#installation) instructions.

+2. Unbind AutoKey's configuration hotkey in `AutoKey -> Edit -> Preferences -> Special hotkeys -> Show configuration window using a hotkey -> Clear`

-2. Clone or download the `macOS-switched` folder to `~/.config/autokey/data/`.
+3. Clone or download the `macOS-switched` folder to `~/.config/autokey/data/`.

-3. Modify individual scripts in AutoKey to prevent an interference with default terminal shortcuts:
+4. Modify individual scripts in AutoKey to prevent an interference with default terminal shortcuts:

    Replace the `'xfce4-terminal.Xfce4-terminal'` part with the terminal class name of your choice.

    *To get the class name, open terminal, then open AutoKey, click on `Window Filter -> Detect Window Properties -> click on terminal window` and AutoKey will show you the name as Window class.
 Don't forget to cancel the Window Filter settings.*

-4. Enable AutoKey at login: `AutoKey -> Edit -> Preferences -> Automatically start Autokey at login`.
+5. Enable AutoKey at login: `AutoKey -> Edit -> Preferences -> Automatically start Autokey at login`.

 ## Limitations